written by Raulla S. Mitchell

 - Walk in the woods, nature area, or around your neighborhood.
 Enjoy the earth’s splendor, the spring flora and fauna rejoicing in unison with you.
 Feel happy being a part of nature.

-- We just returned from a spring break family holiday to South Dakota’s Black Hills and the Badlands.
+- During a past spring break, our family spent time in South Dakota’s Black Hills and the Badlands.
 Gorgeous!
 There’s definitely something intrinsically spiritual about the Badlands, and nothing bad about it at all, just the opposite – it’s incredibly beautiful and easy to imagine the earth speaking in a language I’d never heard before.
 I read about the ways in which the Native American cultures conversed with Mother Earth, and I wished I could do the same.
-It felt possible in the Badlands, more so than in downtown Minneapolis.
+It felt it possible in the Badlands, more so than in downtown Minneapolis.
 What I love about nature is that it feels so much easier to feel spiritually connected to the universe, God, whatever is most sacred to you than when in an urban man-made environment.
 The contrast between the city and open plains and earth is amazing to me.
-I love them both.
+I love and need them both.
 I’ll always be a city-suburb girl who can’t wait to get to open expanses of land.
 It’s complex.

 - “Look at the trees, look at the birds, look at the clouds, look at the stars…and if you have eyes you will be able to see that the whole of existence is joyful.
 Everything is simply happy.”
-Osho (1931-1990, India) We all want to get out of our houses and go for a stroll, chat it up with neighbors we haven’t seen over the winter, and soak up happy feel-good sunshine.
+Osho (1931-1990, India) We all want to get out of our houses and go for a stroll, chat it up with neighbors we haven’t seen over the winter (albeit at a COVID 19 6′ safe distance), and soak up happy feel-good sunshine.

-- This afternoon, my dog wiggled out of his harness (okay, it wasn’t hooked up properly in a hurry to get him outside), and ran around our neighborhood just long enough for three neighbors to come out and chat.
+- Last spring, my dog wiggled out of his harness (okay, it wasn’t hooked up properly in a hurry to get him outside), and ran around our neighborhood just long enough for three neighbors to come out and chat.
 Thank you Sugar (my dog) for getting me outside to chat it up after a too long winter!
 Just what I needed, and thought I didn’t have time for!
+Please keep your dog on a leash or harness with you, I’m not advocating that you let your dogs roam freely.
+It was unintentional, and fortunately he didn’t go far.

 - In an urban area, find a quiet park, and go for a stroll.
 Listen to the birds singing and children at play.
 Feed the pigeons.
 Read a book.
 Write or sketch in your journal.
 Take photos of life around you.

 - Bring green inside with houseplants and herb gardens.
 Growing fresh herbs adds delicious flavor to your cuisine (and hey, you can take the credit for the rave reviews of your beautifully seasoned dishes – there’s nothing quite like fresh herbs for aroma and taste), and may be used for medicinal purposes.
-Freshly grown herbs can keep us healthy!
+Freshly grown herbs can boost our immunity and keep us healthy!
+Maybe this extended isolation due to the coronavirus will make great chefs out of more than a few of us!
+I feel like I’m in my kitchen much more often these days, and trying to be creative using up some of the non-expired packaged foods I’ve had in my pantry with fresh produce.
+I rate each culinary exploration as either a make-it-again or not.
+You never know what interesting combinations you’ll come up with based on what you already have in the cupboard, fridge and freezer.

 - If you’d love to start growing green things, but worry that you lack a green thumb, start with a sturdy plant that requires little care, and gives color, aroma, and texture to a room.
 Even if you’ve let a yucca plant wither in the past (yes, yours truly, High School Biology I project which I gave to my neighbor across the street only to see it later thriving in their living room, several feet higher), there’s still hope.
 That’s one of the amazing things about growing plants, they share their forgiveness and eternal optimism with you.
 Speak with a horticulturalist for advice on which types of plants will thrive in your climate and soil.
 Ask a neighbor for help.
 Gardeners usually love sharing their knowledge with neophytes, and you’ll get some of the best advice and encouragement.